ricard1406/Little_Agent_Chatbot/INSTALLATION.md

 ## Model Performance

-- **qwen3:4b**: Better performance and response quality, requires more system resources
+- **qwen3:4b**: it works on low-budget hardware.
-- **qwen3:1.7b**: Lighter model suitable for low-budget hardware, faster inference
+- **qwen3:1.7b**: minimum hardware request i tested.
-- **Enhanced models**: Using more powerful models will generally provide faster and better results
+- **Enhanced models**: It is supposed using more powerful models will generally provide faster and better results

 Both models have been tested and confirmed to work on low-budget hardware configurations.